ossama971/Alarm-System/README.md

 # Alarm-System
-### A device that connected to fire, motion, water sensors that detect any possible threats in the house
+### An arduino prototype  device that is connected to fire, motion, water sensors that detect any possible threats in the house